viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 ## Folder structure and navigation

-You might have noticed the left-hand side menu in this page.
-The data for this menu is generated when building the pages and exposed to the template files so a menu like this can be built (more about this in the [theme](./2-theme.md) section).
+You might have noticed the left-hand side menu on this page.
+The data for this menu is generated when building the pages and exposed to the template files, so a menu like this can be built (more about this in the [theme](./2-theme.md) section).

 The navigation order is defined using the order in the file system, which is alphabetically sorted by default.
 For convenience, you can prefix your files with a number, which will be removed when creating the public path, but will allow you to keep the navigation structure as you wish.
 Here is an example